blackberry/blackberry.github.com/index.md

 ### Ripple Emulator
 1. [Ripple-Framework](https://github.com/blackberry/Ripple-Framework) - Basic Framework for the Ripple Emulator
 1. [Ripple-UI](https://github.com/blackberry/Ripple-UI) - Presentation elements for Ripple.
 ### WebKit
 1. [WebKit-SmartPhone](https://github.com/blackberry/WebKit-Smartphone) - RIM contributions to WebKit for BlackBerry Smartphones.

+### Alice
+1. [Alice](https://github.com/blackberry/Alice) - (A Lightweight Independent CSS Engine) is a micro JavaScript library for generating rich visual effects in modern browsers.

-WebWorks and Ripple are RIM-led projects.
+WebWorks, Ripple, and Alice are RIM-led projects.
 These repositories are the "master" repositories.
 WebKit is maintained by the [WebKit.org](http://webkit.org) community.